 Manufacturers normally produce their coating products in a range of standard colours but if none of those standard colours are deemed to be suitable a special order can normally be placed and a coating can be produced to any colour (there is often a minimum quantity required for this though).

 Exterior wall coatings are also available in a range of textures.
 These start from smooth (untextured) coatings that will look like normal paint, to fine textures, coarse textures and heavy high build textures.
 Therefore it is important to see samples before committing to a particular system.
 The use of a texture can be very advantageous.
 For example, if you have a rendered wall where the render is solid and well adhered to the underlying surface but it has received many repairs in the past and there is a range of surface appearances or texture differences, crack scars etc, the application of an exterior wall coating system which incorporates a texture can often cover unsightly scars and imperfections and create an attractive and uniform finish.

 If you are interested in having an exterior wall coating system applied to your property please contact us for advice and to receive a free quotation.
-You can also see some example exterior wall coating installations on our case studies page.
+An example of an Exterior Wall Coating installation can be seen below with further examples on our case studies page.